Renaissance Neighborhood Association Bylaws

 ARTICLE II.
 BOUNDARIES

-The area included in this association shall be bounded by Lewis Avenue on the west, 15th Street on the south, Harvard Avenue on the east, and 11th Street on the north.
+For the purposes of this association, the Renaissance Neighborhood is defined as the area bounded by Lewis Avenue on the west, 15th Street on the south, Harvard Avenue on the east, and 11th Street on the north, Tulsa, Oklahoma.

 ARTICLE III.
 MEMBERSHIP

 There shall be one class of membership.
-This membership shall be allowed one vote per each paid adult membership, as detailed in the “Dues section.”
-Membership is open to any resident, non- resident property owners, business, school or church located within the designated boundaries.
-Members in good standing shall have paid annual dues as set forth by the Board of Officers (hereafter referred to as “the Board.”)
-Interested parties residing outside the stated area shall be admitted as long as their objectives coincide with the objectives stated in Article I, upon a vote of the Board.
+This membership shall be allowed one vote per each paid adult membership, as detailed in the “Dues section”.
+Membership is open to any resident, nonresident property owners, business, school, or church located within the designated boundaries.
+Members in good standing shall have paid annual dues as set forth in the bylaws.

 Section 2.
 Dues

-Dues to be a member in good standing shall be $10 per individual/$15 per household (two adult votes per household)/ $25 per business membership (one vote per membership.)
-Dues are for one year beginning at the spring meeting.
+Dues to be a member in good standing shall be $15 per individual / $20 per household (two adult votes per household) / $30 per business membership (one vote per membership.)
+Dues are for one year beginning January 1st and ending December 31st.
+This dues structure is effective the January 1st after the amended date listed above.

 Section 3.
 Meetings

-Meetings of the association shall be held at least two times a year, once in the fall and once in the spring in the evening, or at such other date and time as shall be designated by the Board and stated in a notice of the meeting.
-Election of the Board shall be held at the fall meeting of the year.
+Meetings of the association shall be held at least two times a year, once in the fall and once in the spring, in the evening, or at such other date and time as shall be designated by the Board and stated in a notice of the meeting.
+The board President shall either chair membership meetings or delegate another board person to do so.

 Section 4.
 Special Meetings

-Special meetings may be called by the President, not less than two (2) officers, or by a group of not less than twenty five (25) association members in good standing.
+Special meetings may be called by the President, by not less than two (2) officers, or by a group of not less than twenty-five (25) association members in good standing.
+When a special meeting is called by association members, Board Officers should be notified by the requesting association members.
+The board President shall either chair the special meeting or delegate another board person to do so.

 Section 5.
 Notice of Meetings